 Amazon has integrated Alexa with Amazon Prime Video, Music, and Radio Stations.

-Similarly, movies on Amazon’s Prime Video platform can be streamed to any Alexa supporting device using the same commands as with music.
-Get your favorite show’s timings and release dates as well.
+Similarly, movies on Amazon's Prime Video platform can be streamed to any Alexa-supporting device using the same commands as music.
+You can also find your favorite show's release dates.

 Entertainment and Alexa dance to the same tune